moh23joachimchilewski-hub/SOC-Analyst-Portfolio/03-SIEM-Detection-Rules/Brute_Force_Splunk.md

 Indicators supporting a high-confidence malicious assessment:

-- Sustained, high-frequency failed login attempts (500) against a single account from a single source in a short window — a textbook brute force signature, not user error.
+- Sustained, high-frequency failed login attempts (500) against a single account from a single source in a short window - a textbook brute force signature, not user error.
-- Only one of four targeted usernames (`john.smith`) was ever authenticated successfully — consistent with credential guessing rather than legitimate access.
+- Only one of four targeted usernames (`john.smith`) was ever authenticated successfully - consistent with credential guessing rather than legitimate access.
-- Privilege escalation to `root` occurred within 8 seconds of the final successful login — too fast to be routine administrative behavior.
+- Privilege escalation to `root` occurred within 8 seconds of the final successful login - too fast to be routine administrative behavior.
-- A new local account was created from an interactive pty session less than a minute after gaining root — consistent with manual, hands-on-keyboard persistence setup rather than automated tooling noise.
+- A new local account was created from an interactive pty session less than a minute after gaining root - consistent with manual, hands-on-keyboard persistence setup rather than automated tooling noise.

 ---

 ## Analyst Notes & Caveats

 - **Source IP is internal.** `10.10.242.248` is not an internet-facing address, meaning the attacker either already had a foothold inside the network (e.g. compromised VPN, another host) or this traffic was routed through an internal proxy/jump host.
 The origin of this internal access was not determined in this investigation and requires further scoping.
-- **`ubuntu` account `su` activity confirmed isolated and unrelated.** A full-index search (`index="linux-alert" sourcetype="linux_secure" | search sudo su`) returns exactly two `sudo`→`su` events in the entire log source: the `john.smith` escalation documented above, and a single `ubuntu` → root escalation at 09:10:03 — occurring **before** john.smith's final successful login (09:11:21) and privilege escalation (09:11:28).
+- **`ubuntu` account `su` activity confirmed isolated and unrelated.** A full-index search (`index="linux-alert" sourcetype="linux_secure" | search sudo su`) returns exactly two `sudo`->`su` events in the entire log source: the `john.smith` escalation documented above, and a single `ubuntu` -> root escalation at 09:10:03 - occurring **before** john.smith's final successful login (09:11:21) and privilege escalation (09:11:28).
 The ubuntu event's timing precludes it from being a follow-on action by the same attacker session and is treated as unrelated background/administrative activity, though its exact legitimacy was not independently verified.
 - **`david.miller` validity unconfirmed.** Unlike `emma.johnson` and `sarah.williams`, the reviewed evidence did not explicitly confirm whether `david.miller` is a valid or invalid account on this host.